Image Credit: Facebook Fan John Arrington

 Acute pain is recognized due to dramatic behavior changes.
 It frequently occurs following events such as trauma, surgery, infection, and illness.
 Chronic pain is pain that has evolved overtime and can be debilitating.
 It usually develops from an original injury, though it may persist long after the initial injury has resolved.
 Pets with chronic pain are less likely to display extroverted symptoms of pain, making symptoms easy to overlook.
 A common disease in canines that leads to chronic pain is arthritis.

 Measurement of pain intensity is difficult to interpret as our pets can’t articulate feelings of pain.
-While it makes sense that as pets age, their body does not bounce back as quickly from activities, it is unwise to dismiss a pets changes in behaviors as “ just getting old”.
+While it makes sense that as pets age, their body does not bounce back as quickly from activities, it is unwise to dismiss a pets changes in behaviors as ” just getting old”.
 Most behavior changes have an identifiable underlying abnormality for which treatment can be pursued.
 Pain management often evolves over time.
-Discuss with your vet options for additional pain management if the current treatment isn’t working as well as it previously had.
+Discuss with your vet for additional pain management options such as the intake of CBD oils (from Blessed CBD or other online dispensaries), if the current treatment isn’t working as well as it previously had.
+CBD or cannabis-related products can be another alternative that could be used for relieving chronic pain.
+These are much like natural remedies that are used by people in the form of weed edibles, topicals, and so on.

 Pain has a purpose, but it isn’t a necessary part of the healing process.
 Pain is the way the body communicates with the brain that something is “off” and needs attention.
 Once the underlying cause is identified, a multimodal approach to pain relief is indicated.
-Ongoing pain can delay healing, cause behavior changes, alter normal activity, and most importantly, ongoing pain decreases a pet’s quality of life.
+Pain relief methods could come in the form of products from a CBD wholesale which are frequently used to help out people and their four-legged friends in managing their pain, thanks to their anti-inflammatory and pain-relieving properties Ongoing pain can delay healing, cause behavior changes, alter normal activity, and most importantly, ongoing pain decreases a pet’s quality of life.

 Amanda Burow, D.V.M.
 (Dr. B), is a graduate of Iowa State University’s College of Veterinary Medicine.
 Dr. Burow’s patient list includes hunting dogs of all varieties, as well as several field trial dogs and full time sporting guide dogs.
 In addition to practicing general veterinary medicine, she has special interest in the areas of preventive care, emergency medicine, and dermatology.
 In her spare time, she enjoys being outdoors and on the lake, staying active, reading, and spending time with family and friends.